makersacademy/CV/README.md

 ## Meads Chalcroft

-An extreme sport fanatic and family guy who is very excited and focused in becoming an outstanding software engineer.

 Software tester in a past life with extensive experience working on agile projects to deliver working, functional software to the business.
 Now a junior web developer with experience building a range of web applications.

 The perfect junior role would push for innovation, continuous learning and teamwork alongside fun and smart people that enjoy their job.
 All within a company that backs their employees to deliver outstanding solutions.

-## Skills
+## Skills for the job

 #### Communication

 Excellent clear and concise communication skills built up over my working career.

-* Listening skills:
+* Understand what needs solving:
   - Ensure the problem is understood and asks for clarification before working on the most fitting solution.
   - Removed a bottleneck in the testing process at Trafigura after redesigning the bug tracking templates after listening to the problems developers were having reproducing defects.
 * Pair programming:
   - Constantly used at Makers Academy to knowledge share, test out ideas and smash through problems.
   - [GitHub](https://github.com/meads58) showing the volume and range of work achieved in a short space of time with pair programming.
-* Communication through code:
+* Code that talks:
   - Well formatted code with clear and descriptive names and tests that act as documentation.
   - [rock-paper scissors](https://github.com/meads58/rps-challenge/blob/master/features/rock_paper_scissor.feature) is an example of tests acting as documentation.